+1. The athletic training students are representing themselves, the Athletic Training Program, College of a.
+Students will wear the program name tag identifying them as an athletic training student.

+Allied Health Sciences, the University of Cincinnati, the respective clinical site, and the profession of Athletic Training.
+The Athletic Training Program expects personal appearance and hygiene habits that are appropriate for a health care provider, a health care facility, and the profession of Athletic Training.

+2. At University of Cincinnati and Affiliate Clinical Sites

+a.
+Shirts

+- A collared University of Cincinnati shirt, a collared shirt, a University of Cincinnati AT Program or Athletic Dept. issued t-shirt, a solid color top/t-shirt, or a shirt issued by a clinical site or event sponsor is acceptable. - Novelty shirts, sleeveless shirts, halter-tops, low-cut shirts/tops, tube tops, tank tops, mid-riff shirts, etc. are inappropriate. - The abdomen or low back is not to be visible when sitting, squatting, bending over, or reaching overhead during the usual or expected movement requirements.

+b.
+Pants

+- Khaki, black or other solid, typical color dress pants appropriate to the site. - Sweatpants, jeans or other denim pants, yoga pants, tights or leggings are inappropriate.

+c.
+Shorts

+- Khaki, black or other solid, typical color dress shorts appropriate to the site.
+The length of shorts should be at least mid-thigh or past the tips of the fingers when the arm is hanging at the side but not past the knees (consider typical golf shorts as an example). - Cutoff sweatpants, cutoff jeans, boxers, lycra shorts, and gym shorts are inappropriate.

+d.
+Footwear

-- The athletic training students are representing themselves, the Athletic Training Program, the University of Cincinnati, the respective clinical site, and the profession of Athletic Training.
-The Athletic Training Program expects personal appearance and hygiene habits that are appropriate for a health care provider, a health care facility, and the profession of Athletic Training. - 2.
-At University of Cincinnati and Affiliate Clinical Sites\ - a.
-Students will wear the program name tag identifying them as an athletic training student. - b.
-Shirts - i.
-A collared University of Cincinnati shirt, a collared shirt, a University of Cincinnati AT Program or Athletic Dept. issued t-shirt, a solid color top/t-shirt, or a shirt issued by a clinical site or event sponsor is acceptable. - ii.
-Novelty shirts, sleeveless shirts, halter-tops, low-cut shirts/tops, tube tops, tank tops, mid-riff shirts, etc. are inappropriate. - iii.
-The abdomen or low back is not to be visible when sitting, squatting, bending over, or reaching overhead during the usual or expected movement requirements. - c.
-Pants - i.
-Khaki, black or other solid, typical color dress pants appropriate to the site. - ii.
-Sweatpants, jeans or other denim pants, yoga pants, tights or leggings are inappropriate. - d.
-Shorts - i.
-Khaki, black or other solid, typical color dress shorts appropriate to the site.
-The length of shorts should be at least mid-thigh or past the tips of the fingers when the arm is hanging at the side but not past the knees (consider typical golf shorts as an example). - ii.
-Cutoff sweatpants, cutoff jeans, boxers, lycra shorts, and gym shorts are inappropriate. - e.
-Footwear - i.
-Comfortable and functional footwear is essential.
-Athletic style shoes are acceptable so long as they are clean and of common and subdued colors (i.e., white, black, grey, etc.). - ii.
-No open toed or open heeled shoes, sandals, heels higher than 1 inch, or flip-flops. - f.
-Self-presentation and good hygiene habits are essential to a professional appearance. - i.
-Hair length, hair style, and facial hair should be consistent with the requirements of the clinical site, be neatly managed and clean.
-Unusual hair styles, non-natural hair colorings, and long, unkempt appearing facial hair are inappropriate. - ii.
-Clothes should be clean and neat in appearance.
-The style of clothing may vary according to the clinical site and the environment but must be consistent with the general descriptions found in sub-headings a, b, and c of this section. - g.
-Hats - i.
-Are not to be worn inside the athletic training facilities, clinical sites, or classrooms. - ii.
-Hats worn during outdoor practices/events must be plain, or bear University of Cincinnati logo, or be consistent with the attire of the clinical site or event sponsor. - h.
-Events - i.
-AT Program standard attire or as required by specific team, clinical site, event sponsor, etc. - i.
-Body Art, Tattoos, Piercings - i.
-Tattoos are not to be visible while at any clinical site.
-For tattoos that cannot be covered by typical clothing (i.e., long sleeved shirt, pants, socks/stockings, shoes, etc.), every effort must be made to obscure the tattoo.
+- Comfortable and functional footwear is essential.
+Athletic style shoes are acceptable so long as they are clean and of common and subdued colors (i.e., white, black, grey, etc.). - No open toed or open heeled shoes, sandals, heels higher than 1 inch, or flip-flops. - e.
+Self-presentation and good hygiene habits are essential to a professional appearance. - Hair length, hair style, and facial hair should be consistent with the requirements of the clinical site, be neatly managed and clean.
+Unusual hair styles, non-natural hair colorings, and long, unkempt appearing facial hair are inappropriate. - Clothes should be clean and neat in appearance.
+The style of clothing may vary according to the clinical site and the environment but must be consistent with the general descriptions found in sub-headings a, b, and c of this section.

-ii.
-Visible body piercings are prohibited while in attendance at any clinical site.
-This includes but is not limited to:
+f.
+Hats

+- Are not to be worn inside the athletic training facilities, clinical sites, or classrooms. - Hats worn during outdoor practices/events must be plain, or bear University of Cincinnati logo, or be consistent with the attire of the clinical site or event sponsor.

+g.
+Events

+• AT Program standard attire or as required by specific team, clinical site, event sponsor, etc.

+h.
+Body Art, Tattoos, Piercings

+- Students must follow the guidelines of the healthcare system in which they are associated for clinical rotations. - At minimum, tattoos, piercings, body art shall not be offensive or explicit or interfere with your ability to complete the tasks and responsibilities of the job.
+Students may be asked to remove or cover anything deemed to be such.

-Facial piercings (eyebrow, nose, lip, etc.) Non-typical or excessive ear piercings Gauges (ears, nose, etc.) Tongue piercing iii.
-It should be noted that some clinical sites absolutely prohibit visible piercings (other than typical pierced ears for women), visible tattoos, and any other types of visible body art.
+• It should be noted that some clinical sites absolutely prohibit visible piercings (other than typical pierced ears for women), visible tattoos, and any other types of visible body art.
 Students who are unable to remove, cover, or otherwise obscure these items may find options for clinical site placement limited.